-The guidance is not setting-specific, but has been designed for use by statutory and voluntary sector agencies, independent organisations as well as professionals who are employed directly through Direct Payments in the UK.
+The guidance is not setting-specific, but has been designed for use by statutory, voluntary and independent agencies, as well as professionals who are employed directly through Direct Payments in the UK.
 The guidance may also be useful for parents, carers and partners.